rkweehinzmann/user-documentation/docs/operator-guide/index.md

 ## Features

-SciCat promises to cover these core aspects in a flexible way:
+SciCat covers these core aspects in a flexible way:

 1. Searchable metadata fields, most common and highly specific ones.
-Thereby, SciCat can answer the needs of several, not all, facilities running photon and neutron sources.
-Since the needs may differ many great features are configurable.
+SciCat was developed by the PaNoSc community and has been successfully used more widely.
+This is because SciCat is highly configurable.
 2. Provision of unique persistent identifiers not only for the internal catalogue, but also connecting to the global DOI system through e.g. ready pathway to publication via [DataCite](https://datacite.org/).

-SciCat is an open source project can can be developed in accordance with our (license)[].
+SciCat is an open source project can can be developed in accordance with our (license)[https://github.com/SciCatProject/scicat-backend-next?tab=BSD-3-Clause-1-ov-file#readme].

 ## Up-to-date operator's information